-The "specialty occupation" category is the one that applies to the majority of H-1B employers and workers.
-It refers to jobs for which the usual requirement is a U.S. bachelor's degree or the equivalent in a specific field and for which the foreign national employee has a relevant degree or the equivalent.
+Most H-1B employers and workers fall into the "specialty occupation" category, meaning the usual job requirement includes a U.S. bachelor's degree or the equivalent in a specific field and where the foreign national employee has a relevant degree or the equivalent.
 Examples of jobs that qualify include accountants, engineers, information technology professionals, pharmacists, scientists, and teachers.
-For additional examples, see the article, “Types of Jobs Most Likely to Qualify for an H-1B Visa.”
+For additional examples, see Types of Jobs Most Likely to Qualify for an H-1B Visa.

-There is a cap of 85,000 H-1B visas for first-time applicants each federal fiscal year, which runs October 1 to September 30.
-See "H-1B Visa to the U.S.: Who Qualifies?" for information on the H-1B cap and how it affects when you can file an H-1B petition.
+There is a cap of 85,000 H-1B visas for first-time H-1B visa applicants each federal fiscal year, which runs October 1 to September 30.
+See H-1B Visa to the U.S.: Who Qualifies? for information on the H-1B cap and how it affects when you can file an H-1B petition.
 This creates various complications in the application process, as mentioned below.

 The employer must take several preliminary steps before putting an H-1B worker on the payroll.
 They are:

-For someone who is in the U.S. working for another employer in H-1B status, he or she may be authorized to start working for the new employer once it has received USCIS Form I-797 Notice of Action to confirm that the petition is pending.
+Someone who is in the U.S. working for another employer in H-1B status might be authorized to start working for the new employer once it has received USCIS Form I-797 Notice of Action to confirm that the I-129 petition is pending.
 In other cases, the employer might need to wait for USCIS to approve the petition before the new employee begins working.

 This information is intended merely as an introduction to the H-1B visa.
 See the additional articles referenced above and consult immigration counsel for further guidance.